duniter/duniter/doc/Protocol.md

 #### Definition

 Transaction is the support of money: it allows to materialize coins' ownership.

+#### Money ownership

+Money ownership **IS NOT** limited to members of the Community.
+Any owner (an individual or an organization) of a public key may own money: it only requires the key to match `Ouputs` of a transaction.

+#### Transfering money

+Obviously, coins a sender does not own CANNOT be sent by him.
+That is why a transaction refers to other transactions, to prove that the sender actually owns the coins he wants to send.

+#### Format

 It is defined by the following format:

     Version: VERSION
     Currency: CURRENCY_NAME